Environmental toxicants and fetal development: Neurodevelopmental disorder

 Neuroplastic effects of pollution can give rise to neurodevelopmental disorders.

-Many cases of autism are related to particular geographic locations, implying that something in the environment is complementing an at-risk genotype to cause autism in vulnerable individuals.
-These findings regarding autism are controversial, however, with many researchers believing that increasing rates in certain areas are a consequence of more accurate screening and diagnostic methods, and are not due to any sort of environmental factor.
+Autism Spectrum disorder (ASD) is a neurodevelopmental disorder that presents as deficits in social interactions, and communications.
+These deficits can vary in strength and impairment in day to day function.
+This could be alexithymia, aggressive behaviors, difficulty regulating emotions, repetitive behavior, and lack of empathy.
+ASD is known to have many factors some including epigenetic, genetic, and environmental.
+These findings regarding autism are controversial, however, with many researchers believing that increasing rates in certain areas are a consequence of more accurate screening and diagnostic methods.

 Toxicants and their effects

 Substances which have been found to be particularly harmful are lead (which is stored in the mother's bones), cigarette smoke, alcohol, mercury (a neurological toxicant consumed through fish), carbon dioxide, and ionizing radiation.

 Alcohol

 Drinking alcohol in pregnancy can result in a range of disorders known as fetal alcohol spectrum disorders.
 The most severe of these is fetal alcohol syndrome.
+These two conditions can lead to a large range of defects that can affect the fetus physically, cognitively, neurodevelopmentally, and can cause neurobehavioral deficits.
+These changes are dependent on severity of alcohol use and the timing during gestation.
+The physical characteristics of FAS could include facial abnormalities, growth deficit, and dysfunction of central nervous system development.
+Even more so behavioral and emotional differences are also very common in patients with FAS.

 Tobacco smoke

 Fetal exposure to prenatal tobacco smoke may experience a wide range of behavioral, neurological, and physical difficulties.
 Adverse effects include stillbirth, placental disruption, prematurity, lower mean birth weight, physical birth defects (cleft palate etc.), decrements in lung function, increased risk of infant mortality.